 On Friday 6/25, we awoke to the screaming headlines about the citizens of the UK voting to leave the EU.
 Brexit was a reality.
 All the experts and the polls were wrong!
 Leading up to this there was tremendous volatility in financial markets and uncertainty about the impact of Brexit on global financial markets and business.
 Business executives that we have been working with have displayed the “deer in the headlights” look: strategically frozen in place while waiting to see what happens.
 Now what? …Read MoreThis entry was posted in Global Initiatives, Strategic Execution, Weekend Thought, on June 27, 2016

 Every organization views Customer Service as a critical function for their business.
 It has a significant impact on your Voice of the Customer (VOC).
 Customer service is on the front line of interfacing with the customer, but it isn’t the only function that interfaces with your customers.
 Finance, Shipping, Sales and Marketing also play an important role in customer service.
-The Customer Service group acts …Read MoreThis entry was posted in Continuous Improvement, Market Effectiveness, Weekend Thought, on June 10, 2016
+The Customer Service group acts …Read MoreThis entry was posted in Continuous Improvement, Market Effectiveness, Value stream mapping, Weekend Thought, on June 10, 2016

 The importance of proximity to the customer is a greatly recognized principle that can derive tangible benefits for any organization that desires to improve market synergies.
 China vs. Mexico is quickly becoming a market proximity consideration.
 The results can be multiple fold.
 First, proximity increases customer loyalty, it gives the organization greater flexibility to execute changes faster and adapt based on the voice of the customer.
 The ultimate result …Read MoreThis entry was posted in Global Initiatives, Manufacturing and Distribution, Market Effectiveness, Mexico, Weekend Thought, on May 27, 2016